goodWishesEveryone/jungle-rails/README.md

 *Admin Only Products and Category Count Dashboard*
 !["Screenshot of admin category dashboard"](public/docs/admin_dashboard.png)

-*Admin Only All Products: can add and delete product*
+*Admin Only - All Products: can add, delete product*
 !["Screenshot of admin all products"](public/docs/admin_all_products.png)
 !["Screenshot of admin new product"](public/docs/admin_new_product.png)

-*Admin Only Categories: can add and delete category*
+*Admin Only - All Categories: can add, delete category*
 !["Screenshot of admin all categories"](public/docs/admin_all_categories.png)
 !["Screenshot of admin new category"](public/docs/admin_new_category.png)

-## Additional Steps for Apple M1 Machines
+## Additional Setup Steps for Apple M1 Machines

 1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)
 1. Install ImageMagick `brew install imagemagick imagemagick@6 --build-from-source`